z-r0crypt/Coursera-Software-Security/notes/week1.md

   - `%eip = 4(%esp)`

 # Buffer Overflow
 - A buffer is any contiguous chunk of memory assiociated with a variable value or field
 - Overflow refers to any time a program tries to read/write more data than the buffer can hold
 - Since most compilers assume that there will only be as much data is needed and allocated, it will read whatever data happens to come next in memory
 - Ideally, you would write code to check for out of bounds indexes, as this undefined area can be used maliciously

+### History of Buffer overflows

+* Morris Worm - 1998
+* CodeRed - 2001
+* SQL Slammer - 2003

+* X11 Server buffer overflow - discovered in 2014; stayed there for 23 years

 ### Code Injection